de-bkg/geo.okapi/doc/develop/01_Getting_Started.md

 A brief description of directories and useful files:

 ```
-geo-okapi
+geo.okapi
 |   package.json            # List of packages that the project depends on
-|   build.js                # Configuration for building Geo.OKAPI (used by buildify)
+|   build.js                # Configuration for building geo.okapi (used by buildify)
 |   .eslintrc.json          # Configuration for ESLint
 |   .gitignore              # Ignore files in Git
 |